Appendix B.1 - Allowing Space for Not-Knowing: What My Journal Teaches Me, Part 1

 12X is an example of a vague description

 13X is an example of an anomaly--something that I can't figure out

 14X is an example of an instructional decision

 15X is a use of the journal for me

-Some of the domains no longer interested me, so I stopped looking for their included terms, i.e., X is an example of a vague description.
-(See Appendix B for the results of the first domain analysis.)
+Some of the domains no longer interested me, so I stopped looking for their included terms, i.e., 12x is an example of a vague description.

 After I had combed all the fieldnotes looking for included terms for the semantic relationships I had chosen, I felt ready to select a focus.
 I based the decision on two criteria: the domain intrigued me, and it seemed to have a substantial number of included terms.
 Four domains emerged.
 I reformulated these into questions:

-- What is my role as a teacher of reading? (from #1 in Table II)
+- What is my role as a teacher of reading? (from 1x in Table II above)

 I went back to the original journal entries to do focused observations looking for more included terms for these four domains.
 I rephrased some included terms into more general statements.
-For example, instead of “Matt dissented but when he found out he could work on his own, he decided to join the forces” I put the following into the domain of my-role-as-teacher-ofreading: “let students vote but don’t force consensus; let dissenters go their own way.”
-I also put this same Matt-event into the domain of student-acts-which-captured-my-interest: “Students who don’t want to accept class voted decision.”
+For example, instead of “Matt dissented but when he found out he could work on his own, he decided to join the forces” I put the following into the domain of my-role-as-teacher-of-reading: “let students vote but don’t force consensus; let dissenters go their own way.”
+I also put this same Matt-event into the domain of student-acts-which-captured-my-interest: “Students who don’t want to accept the class-voted decision.”
 I was surprised how many more included terms I found by the time I had completed the second domain analysis.
-(See Appendix C.)

 With this focus, which by the way came five weeks into the study, I went back to the journals for “focused observations” (Spradley, 1980) searching for more included terms.
 The list expanded to 31 included terms.